AdeebK1129/Google_Mentorship_2024/README.md

 The Flask API should now be running at `http://127.0.0.1:5004`.

 #### 3. Set Up the Frontend
-1. Navigate to the `frontend` directory:
+1. In another terminal tab, navigate to the `frontend` directory:
 ```bash
 cd ../frontend
 ```